CodeSailor411/optibuddy/README.md

 ## **LLM Setup**

-We use a **pretrained language model** fine-tuned on datasets related to industrial processes and sustainability.
+We use the **state-of-the-art LLaMA 3.2 model** from Meta, fine-tuned on datasets related to industrial processes and sustainability.
 The LLM generates insights and optimizes industrial performance.

 ### **Testing the LLM**